 - After every use, rinse the loofah or poof well.
 Shake it out and hang to dry (outside the shower is best).

-- At least once per week, clean everything thoroughly by soaking in a diluted bleach and water solution (one tablespoon of household bleach to two cups of warm water) for five minutes.
+- At least once per week, clean everything thoroughly by soaking in diluted bleach and water solution (one tablespoon of household bleach to two cups of warm water) for five minutes.

 - A poof can be tossed in a washing machine with bath towels.